Francisco-Branco-2/Francisco-Branco-2/README.md

 <h1 align="center">Hi 👋, I'm Francisco Branco</h1>
-<h3 align="center">"My name is [Your Name], I am 20 years old and originally from Águeda, Aveiro.
+<h3 align="center">"My name is Francisco, I am 20 years old and originally from Águeda, Aveiro.
 I have always been curious about how things are made, which naturally led me to pursue a degree in Computer Engineering at UBI (University of Beira Interior).
 Currently, I am halfway through my studies, and over the last few years, I have developed a strong interest in Finance and Economics alongside technology.
 My goal is to work in Quantitative Finance, a field where I can combine my passion for coding with my enthusiasm for financial markets."</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=francisco-branco-2" alt="francisco-branco-2" /></a> </p>